Capital punishment for homosexuality: Australia

-Germany
+Nazi Germany

 During the period of Nazi Germany from 1933 to 1945, homosexual men were persecuted with thousands being imprisoned in concentration camps (and eventually extermination camps) by the Nazi regime.
 Roughly 5,000–15,000 were sent to the concentration camps, with the death rate being estimated to be as high as 60%.
 Homosexuals in the camps suffered an unusual degree of cruelty by their captors, including being used as target practice on shooting ranges.

 In a 1937 speech, Himmler argued that SS men who had served sentences for homosexuality should be transferred to a concentration camp and shot when trying to escape.
 This policy was never implemented, and some SS men were acquitted on homosexuality charges despite evidence against them.
 A few death sentences against SS men for homosexual acts were pronounced between 1937 and 1940.
 In a speech on 18 August 1941, Hitler argued that homosexuality should be combatted throughout Nazi organizations and the military.
 In particular, homosexuality in the Hitler Youth must be punished by death in order to protect youth from being turned into homosexuals, however the Hitler Youth never implemented this policy.

 After learning of Hitler's remark, Himmler decided that the SS must be at least as tough on homosexuality and drafted a decree mandating the death penalty to any member of the SS and police found guilty of engaging in a homosexual act.
 Hitler signed the decree on 15 November 1941 on the condition that there be absolutely no publicity, worried that such a harsh decree might lend fuel to left-wing propaganda that homosexuality was especially prevalent in Germany.
 Since it could not be published in the SS newspaper, the decree was communicated to SS men one-on-one by their superiors.
 However, this was not done consistently and many arrested men asserted that they had no knowledge of the decree.

 Even after the decree, only a few death sentences were pronounced.
 Himmler often commuted the sentence especially if he thought that the accused was not a committed homosexual, but had suffered a one-time mistake (particularly while drunk).
 Many of those whose sentence was commuted were sent to serve in the Dirlewanger Brigade, a penal unit on the Eastern Front, where most were killed.
 After late 1943, because of military losses, it was the policy to recycle SS men convicted of homosexuality into the Wehrmacht.